 - The physical address of your business (where relevant)

 - An ‘About’ page

-- A ‘Home’ page which makes it very clear to visitors exactly what it is your business does and offers.
+- A ‘Home’ page that makes it very clear to visitors exactly what it is your business does and offers

 Top content upload tips:

 - Make sure your site and menu are easy to navigate and pages are easy to find.

 - Make sure your site is mobile friendly.
 More than half of Google searches are carried out on mobile, and this number is only on the way up.
 Making your mobile experience a good one is key!
 Most website builders make this easy for you by either doing it for you or at least giving you the option to toggle between desktop view and mobile view to update content to match the screen size.